No acting CEO at Uber, no problem?

 Either way, it seems more and more likely that unless Kalanick has a massive charge of heart, it may prove impossible for dislodge him from his role.
 Not only does he have a famously hard-charging personality, but he has super voting rights that protect his position.
 As the New York Times reported this morning, Kalanick has also separately established a mechanism through which he garners more control every time an employee sells some shares.

-That kind of foresight is what’s turned Uber into such a valuable company.
-It’s also made Uber’s board fairly toothless.
+That kind of foresight is what’s turned Uber into such a valuable company; it has also rendered Uber’s influential board members somewhat powerless.

 “Ever since the Steve Jobs saga at Apple, Silicon Valley founders have tried to make sure they won’t have a similar experience,” Pfeffer notes, “and for the most part, have done exceptionally well at that.

 The idea that a strong founder like Kalanick would be be pushed aside?
-It was always far-fetched, says Pfeffer, noting: “Ms. Holmes still runs Theranos, in case you didn’t notice.”
+It was always far-fetched, says Pfeffer, adding: “Ms. Holmes still runs Theranos, in case you didn’t notice.”

 0